 MLP Group has taken measures to mitigate various risks, including the current high prices.
 The Group's commercial rents are automatically adjusted based on the HICP inflation index, as stipulated in the contracts with tenants.
-Furthermore, MLP Group is not affected by currency risk since the rents are all denominated in EUR.
-Almost all of the Group's financial debt obligations are backed by IRS for the next five years.
+MLP Group is also resilient to currency risk thanks to a natural hedging strategy, as rents are expressed or denominated in the euro, which is also the currency of contracts with general contractors and financial liabilities.
+Moreover, the property portfolio is also valued in the euro.
+With respect to its interest rate risk exposure, the Group has in place an IRS or fixed interest rate locked in for five years to hedge cash flows related to repayment of its credit facilities.
+The hedging covers 80% of liabilities under the Group's credit facility agreements.

 MLP Group is optimistic about the future of the warehouse market in all the countries where it operates.
 Demand for state-of-the-art warehouse and manufacturing space remains high.
 Russia's aggression in Ukraine is leading to shorter supply chains, higher levels of warehouse stocks, and relocation of production from conflict zones.
 Ukrainian businesses and international companies operating in Ukraine will relocate warehouses to other countries, including Poland.
-Also, international firms have been leaving Russia in protest against the invasion.
+Also, foreign companies are withdrawing from the Russian market.
 This will increase demand for warehouse and logistics space in Poland and other markets served by MLP Group.